pbsmyth/command-line/sections/10-exploring-text-data.md

 [Download `nypl_items.csv`](https://github.com/DHRI-Curriculum/command-line/raw/v2.0/files/nypl_items.csv)

 If you are using Chrome or Firefox, right click on the link above and select "Save Link As..."; make sure you name the file `nypl_items.csv`
-Please note that, occasionally, [Chrome "forgets" to add the extension to your downloaded file](/images/savelinkaschrome.png); therefore, if your namefile doesn't end with `.csv`, [feel free to add it manually](/images/savelinkaschrome2.png).
+Please note that, occasionally, [Chrome "forgets" to add the extension to your downloaded file](/images/savelinkaschrome.png); therefore, if your filename doesn't end with `.csv`, [feel free to add it manually](/images/savelinkaschrome2.png).

 Our data set is a list of public domain items from the New York Public Library.
 It's in `.csv` format, which is a plain text spreadsheet format.
 CSV stands for "comma separated values," and each field in the spreadsheet is separated with a comma.
 It's all still plain text, though, so we can manipulate the data using the command line.